hAbdulla19/GIPHY-PARTY/README.md

   <h3 align="center">GIPHY PARTY</h3>

   <p align="center">
     A Search Engine Built For Searching Gifs!
-"GIPHY PARTY" Allows Users to Search For Thousands Upon Thousands of Gifs Based on Their Emotion and Event!
+"GIPHY PARTY" Allows Users to Search For Millions Upon Millions of Gifs Based on Their Emotions, Event, or Mood!
     <br />
     <a href="https://giphy-party.hasanabdulla.repl.co/"><strong>HOME PAGE</strong></a>
   </p>